scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 validated using qualitative, rather than quantitative, comparisons with limited sets of experimental data.
-Furthermore, while a plethora of published data exist for quantities of interest such as autoignition delay and laminar flame speed, most of it is not available in machine-readable formats.
+Furthermore, while a plethora of published data exist for quantities of interest such as autoignition delay and laminar flame speed, most are not available in machine-readable formats.
 Such data is commonly offered in CSV files, Excel spreadsheets, PDF tables, or even embedded in figures.